How to Get Rid of Dog Dandruff? – Itsaboutsdog

 Why Do Dogs Get Dandruff?

-As we know, oil is released by the sebaceous gland of the dog's body named sebum, which is essential for maintaining the skin's moisture to keep it healthy.
+As we know, oil is released by the sebaceous gland of the dog’s body, called sebum, essential for maintaining the skin’s moisture and keeping it healthy.

-Now the sebum oil production in an excessive amount by the sebaceous gland causes an imbalance in the typical texture of the skin.
-As a result, the skin's pores reduce the excess of oils in the form of dry white flakes of cells, termed dandruff.
+Excessive sebum oil production by the sebaceous gland causes an imbalance in the skin’s typical texture.
+As a result, the skin’s pores reduce the excess of oils in the form of dry white flakes of cells, termed dandruff.

-How to Identify if the pet has dandruff?
+How do you identify if the pet has dandruff?

 As per surveys, detecting dandruff in dogs is quite an easy process.
-This is because the dead skin flakes due to the excess sebum appear as white flakes in the dog's skin coat and cling to the dog's fur and are completely visible to the naked eye.
-So an owner can easily detect dandruff in dogs by simply noticing the dog's coat.
+This is because the dead skin flakes from the excess sebum appear as white flakes in the dog’s skin coat, cling to the dog’s fur, and are completely visible to the naked eye.
+So, an owner can easily detect dandruff in dogs by simply noticing the dog’s coat.

-Whereas dogs also give some types of bodily responses to dandruff which the owner can notice to get the pet treated.
+Dogs also respond bodily to dandruff, which the owner can notice to get the pet treated.

-When the dog receives dandruff on its coat, it simply licks, scratches, or bites the skin, and if there is a severe condition, the dog will also suffer from redness and rashes of the skin, hair loss, and a foul odor from dandruff.
-If the dog suffers from any of the issues mentioned above, it needs to get treated soon.
+When the dog receives dandruff on its coat, it licks, scratches, or bites the skin.
+If there is a severe condition, the dog will also suffer from redness and rashes of the skin, hair loss, and a foul odor from dandruff.
+If the dog suffers from any of the abovementioned issues, it must be treated soon.

 What are the Types of Causes of Dandruff in Dogs?

-As per the research done on the dandruff of dogs by cynologists, the dog's dandruff can be categorized into two types named Seborrhea sicca ( the dry one) and Seborrhea oleosa ( the oily one).
+As per the research done on the dandruff of dogs by cynologists, the dog’s dandruff can be categorized into Seborrhea sicca ( the dry one) and Seborrhea oleosa ( the only one).

-Dogs can get dandruff of both types due to the below-mentioned reasons.
+Dogs can get dandruff of both types for the following reasons.

 Fungal and Bacterial Infections

-The pathogens moving in the surrounding can take advantage of the decreased immunity of the dog, after which it reacts with the sebaceous glands for abnormal production of the sebum and causes the excessive dead skin cells to break and fall as dandruff.
+The pathogens moving in the surroundings can take advantage of the decreased immunity of the dog, after which it reacts with the sebaceous glands for abnormal sebum production and causes the excessive dead skin cells to break and fall as dandruff.

 Unbalanced Diet